 6 On 31 August 1994, the Hong Kong Housing Authority and the Government signed a supplemental agreement to the then existing financial arrangements.
 The supplemental agreement took effect from 1 October 1994.
 Under the supplemental agreement, part of the government capital investment amounting to \$13,488,797,000 became non-interest-bearing permanent capital.
-The capital injections made previously under the financial arrangements totalling \$10,000 million together with the closing balance of \$2,795,588,000 in the Home Ownership Fund making a total of \$12,795,588,000 were converted into a loan capital bearing interest at 5% per annum on the reducing balance.
-The Authority has been repaying this loan capital over 14 years since the quarter ending 31 December 1994.
+The capital injections made previously under the financial arrangements totalling \$10 billion together with the closing balance of \$2,795,588,000 in the Home Ownership Fund making a total of \$12,795,588,000 were converted into a loan capital bearing interest at 5% per annum on the reducing balance.
+The Authority had been repaying this loan capital over 14 years since the quarter ending 31 December 1994.
 The loan capital was fully repaid in September 2008.

-7 Under the terms of the prevailing financial arrangements between Government and the Authority, the latter shares equally with the Government the overall surplus from the operation of commercial facilities in public rental estates and Home Ownership courts.
-The total receipts from this source in 2015-16 and 2016-17 are expected to be \$578,200,000 and \$555 million respectively.
+7 Under the prevailing financial arrangements between the Government and the Authority, the latter shares equally with the Government the overall surplus from the operation of commercial facilities in public rental estates and Home Ownership courts.
+The total receipts from this source in 2016-17 and 2017-18 are expected to be \$552,500,000 and \$601,100,000 respectively.